vertelab/odootools/README.md

- odooadminpw               | view master password odooallrequirements       | Loop through all projects installing / updating requirements.txt odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocheckdeps.py          | Helper script that is primarally intended to find missing dependencies.
+ odooadminpw               | view master password odooallrequirements       | Loop through all projects installing / updating requirements.txt odoocheckmodule   <module>        | lists databases that use a module (eg odoocheckmodule sale) odoocheckdeps             | Helper script that is primarally intended to find missing dependencies.
 Can easily be extended to also show dependencies/consequences odoocreatetestdb <database name> <input file or stdin> | Creates new database without e-mail-settings for outgoing mail odoofind *pattern*        | find patterns in odoo-core source code odoogitclone *project*    | clones and installs projects from githuh (vertel-projects)